NREL-Sienna/PowerNetworkMatrices.jl/docs/src/tutorials/tutorial_PTDF_matrix.md

 # PTDF matrix

 In this tutorial the methods for computing the Power Transfer Distribution Factors (`PTDF`) are presented.
-Before diving into this tutorial we encourage the user to load `PowerNetworkMatrices`, hit the `?` key in the REPL terminal and look for the documentiont of the different `PTDF` methods avialable.
+Before diving into this tutorial we encourage the user to load `PowerNetworkMatrices`, hit the `?` key in the REPL terminal and look for the documention of the different `PTDF` methods available.

 ## Evaluation of the `PTDF` matrix